sebbacon/respire/views/consultancy-and-project-management.md

 •	2016-2019.
 Provision of spirometry education for the following CCG’s; Sheffield, Lancaster, Blackburn and Darwen,  Huddersfield, Oldham and Calderdale

 •	2018-2019.
-Salford CCG.
+Salford CCG/Clin-e-cal.
 Project lead.
 Digital health innovation